Will mortgage rates go down in 2025?

 Will the base rate fall again in 2025?

-Though the base rate has fallen to 4.5%, interest rates are still significantly above the rate of inflation (currently at 2.5%) so further cuts throughout 2025 are likely.
+Though the base rate has fallen to 4.5%, interest rates are still above the rate of inflation (currently at 2.6%) so there may be further cuts throughout 2025.
 It's important the Bank of England doesn't cut rates too much or too quickly, though, to make sure that inflation remains stable.
 So it's predicted we'll see at least a few cuts this year, with some suggesting the Bank of England's Monetary Policy Committee could announce as many as four drops.

 Even if the base rate does fall, while those on tracker rates will likely benefit from a fall in repayments, the impact on other variable deals and fixed-rate mortgages in the market is less certain.